cs-fullstack-2019-fall/python-basics1-cw-Deltonjr2-1/README.md

 # Python_Basics1_cw

+1/4 correct + partial credit.
+Score : 2 points.
+See basicsw1.py for comments

 ### Problem 1:
 Create two variables.
 One should equal “My name is: “ and the other should equal your actual name.
 Print the two variables in one print message.